nuttycream/gai/README.md

 - [ ] CLI - optionally skip the tui and provide an (optional)
       confirmation/dialog to stdout.
 - [ ] GitHub Marketplace App - GH actions bot
+- [ ] IDE extensions - VSCode Integration, one button to stage, commit, verify, and push